bloominstituteoftechnology/ML-Project-Proposal/PROPOSAL.md

 TODO

 ## What is your overall goal with this project?
-To predict what are the characters likely to win in a tournaments, particularly a big one coming up in August 3-5 (just in time for the project completion).
+1. To predict what are the characters likely to win in a tournaments, particularly a big one coming up in August 3-5 (just in time for the project completion).
+Probably something similar to this http://rank.shoryuken.com/rankings/rank/SF5  except it is for the characters.

-To gain insight into game balance and advantages for what characters to choose to master for the purpose of winning tournaments.
+2. To gain insight into game balance and advantages for what characters to choose to master for the purpose of winning tournaments.

 ## Anything else you want to note about your project?
 TODO